Tarbo/agent-forge/README.md

 ## 💡 Why This Tool?

 ### The Problem
-ChatGPT API has rate limits that interrupt your workflow:
+ChatGPT and other LLM platforms have limitations:
 - "You've reached your usage limit"
 - "Please wait X minutes before trying again"
-- Expensive API calls for simple exports
+- Expensive API subscriptions for basic features
+- Privacy concerns with sending data to cloud

 ### The Solution
-This tool runs **entirely on your machine**, bypassing all API rate limits:
-- ✅ Unlimited exports
-- ✅ Complete privacy (data stays local)
+This tool gives you complete control:
+- ✅ **Unlimited exports** - No rate limits, no waiting
+- ✅ **Complete privacy** - All processing happens locally with Ollama
+- ✅ **Zero cost** - Run free open-source models (phi3, mistral, llama, etc.)
-- ✅ Faster processing (no network latency)
+- ✅ **Faster processing** - No network latency
-- ✅ Lower cost (only pay for LLM inference, not per-export)
+- ✅ **Or use cloud LLMs** - Optional OpenAI/Anthropic for better quality

 ---